A-Kashif108/game_space/README.md

 ## Current Version

-This app is currently in development phase and many features will be added later on.
+This app is currently current development phase and many features will be added later on.
-In our current version,
+In this current version,
 1. Our UI is ready.
 And on the backend part,
 2. SignUp/SignIn page is working along with the firebase database.